Photo of measuring instrument

 Bibliometrics – Publication patterns and impact

-Bibliometrics is a collective name for various quantitative methods used to analyze research publications and citations.
-Examples of areas that can be studied are collaboration patterns, scholarly impact and scholarly productivity.
-Bibliometrics is often used in research evaluation, but can also be used as a tool in your own research process.
+Bibliometrics is a collective name for various quantitative methods used to map and analyze research communication.
+The units primarily used are publications and citations, which can provide indications of scientific productivity, collaboration patterns and impact.
+These indicators are in turn often used in research evaluations, but can also be used as a tool in one’s own research process.

 The University Library offers: